owyand/owyand.github.io/README.md

-# owyand.github.io
+# my hosted website
-web portfolio hosted on github pages
+This is a web portfolio hosted on github pages which contains information about me, my skills and my goals